10 MIN READ

 Although religion is unlikely to affect a person's work, it is a major part of Indian life.
 To avoid any misunderstanding, it's best to learn a little about the major religions, holy days, and holidays.

 According to India's 2001 census, over 80 percent of the country's people practice Hinduism.
 Islam accounts for 14 percent, while the rest of the population practice Christianity, Buddhism, and other religions.

 India is a country that's tolerant of its many religions.
 However, holidays, dress codes, and customs differ widely between the states and regions so it's best to learn a bit about your region's specific religious requirements and practices as soon as you can.

 It's important to understand the significance of India's religious holidays.
-This will help you avoid planning mistakes (like setting a project deadline on a day when no one will be in the office), and help with your understanding the culture.
+This will help you to avoid planning mistakes (like setting a project deadline on a day when no one will be in the office), and help with your understanding of the culture.

-One of the biggest Hindu festivals is Diwali.
-The dates change slightly each year, but in 2018 the celebration begins on November 6 for five days.
+One of the biggest Hindu festivals is Diwali (also known as the Festival of Lights).
+This is generally held in October and November, though the dates change slightly each year.
+In 2018, the celebration begins on November 6 for five days (in 2019 it will begin on October 27; in 2020 it will begin on November 14).
 There are five smaller festivals during this time, so make sure you include these holidays in your planning.

 Most organizations are also closed on three nonreligious national holidays.
 These are: